Talking To A Lawyer

-KDKA-TV and the ACBA have had a long-standing relationship for over 25 years.
-Through KD & You and the Law, the Allegheny County Bar Association has provided free legal advice to KDKA-TV viewers.
-Each April members of the bar association have staffed the phones in the KDKA-TV studios and have answered viewers legal questions.
-There has been a consistent call volume every year, which is why it’s important to make the most out of the short time you have when you do talk to an attorney whether it be through KD & You and the Law or simply calling someone on your own for a consultation.
+April is always the month that the ACBA partners with KDKA to offer KD & You and the Law – an annual event where members of the Bar Association have staffed the phones in the KDKA-TV studios and answered viewer’s legal questions.
+There has been a consistent call volume every year, and this year’s event on April 15th promises to be the same which is why it’s important to make the most out of the short time you have when you do talk to an attorney whether it be through KD & You and the Law or simply calling someone on your own for a consultation.

 These are common rules that apply to many situations and dealing with a lawyer is no different.

-Who - Identify yourself.
-This will give an attorney the heads up if there are any potential conflicts and he/she should not be speaking with you.
+Who – Identify yourself.
+This will give an attorney the heads up if there are any potential conflicts and they should not be speaking with you.

-What - Tell the attorney what you want him/her to do (ie; representing you at a hearing, making out a will, suing someone for damages).
+What – Tell the attorney what you want them to do (i.e.; representing you at a hearing, making out a will; suing someone for damages).
 This is the actual heart of the matter so make sure you are specific.

-When – If you have been served with court papers or have a deadline approaching, let the attorney know.
+When – If you have been served with court papers or have a deadline approaching let them know.
 An attorney needs to know right away if time is a factor and work needs to be done immediately.

 How long have you been practicing?